 - Class ratios of 18:1 (K-2), 20:1 (3-5), 19:5 (6-8) and 21:1 (9-12)

 - The St. Francis Class of 2016 had an composite average ACT score of 25.3 versus the a state average of 20.1 and national average of 21.0

 - Catholic Education Honor Roll 2008-09, 2010-11 and 2012-13, and 2014

-- Ranked 7th in state on America’s Most Challenging High Schools list
+- Ranked 11th in state (2nd among private/parochial schools) on America’s Most Challenging High Schools list

 - 98% of high schoolers go on to post-secondary education